matihost/monorepo/terraform/gcp/gke/README.md

 # Terraform :: Sample GKE Instance

 Setup private Google Kubernetes Engine (GKE) instance in own provisioned VPC.

+It also provisions:

-Configures NAT Gateway to allow GKE cluster access the Internet.
+* NAT Gateway to allow GKE cluster access the Internet.

+* Bastion VM with TinyProxy to allow access to Kube API from laptop

 Use  GCP resources eliglible to [GCP Free Tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) __only__.